theIntethesis/CCG/README.md

 Written 100% in C# and 0% in Unity :)

-If you have issues running, try installing the .NET redist: https://dotnet.microsoft.com/en-us/download
+If you have issues running, try installing the .NET runtime: https://dotnet.microsoft.com/en-us/download